 All rights reserved.

 Submitted to the lost children challenge.
-This is a portion of a pulp novel which will be published on Kindle.
+This is a portion of the pulp novel "Geek Assassin"which is published on Kindle.

 The backstory is this Geek who, after being saved from a violent loan shark by a friend is conscripted into a vigilante group interdicting horrible people who have heretofore escaped justice.